Neember/katas/README.md

 - Take your time... really!
 It's about trying new things and learn.
 Rushing will defeat the whole process.
 - Don't focus on delivering the code, focus on trying new codings
 - Don't do things that you already know (at least not all of them)

+## Adding Katas

+You can add more katas!

+From the project root, run `rake new KATA=<NewKataName>`,

+This will create a new directory (like above) named after your kata name in the katas directory.

+Thereafter, just edit the `instructions.md` in your kata folder and to add the judging in `/katas/<new_kata_name>/judge/judge_spec.rb` and you should all set.

+## Contributing Katas

+We welcome contributors to add more katas or to improve this project.

+Here's how to contribute:

+- Fork the project
+- Add your own kata
+- Send a pull request

 ## Final word